appsmithorg/appsmith-docs/website/docs/reference/widgets/table/editable.md

 <dd>

-Example: You're editing a "discount" field in a table and want to validate that the discount percentage does not exceed the product’s original price.
-You would need to compare the edited discount value with the current row’s "price" column like this:
+Example: You're editing a `discount` field in a Table and want to validate that the discount percentage does not exceed the product’s original price.
+You would need to compare the edited discount value with the current row’s `price` column like this:

 ```js
 {{ editedValue <= currentRow.price }}